SSonnyboy/STKC-Net/README.md

 ### Dataset

-**Preprocess**: refer to the image pre-processing method in [CoraNet](https://github.com/koncle/CoraNet) and [BCP](https://github.com/DeepMed-Lab-ECNU/BCP) for the Pancreas dataset, Left atrium and ACDC dataset.
+**Preprocess**: refer to the image pre-processing method in [CoraNet](https://github.com/koncle/CoraNet) and [BCP](https://github.com/DeepMed-Lab-ECNU/BCP) for the Pancreas dataset and ACDC dataset.
 Pancreas pre-processing code can be got at [CoraNet](https://github.com/koncle/CoraNet).

 **Dataset split**: The `./data` folder contains the information about the train-test split for all three datasets.